datahangar/sfunnel/docs/use-cases/network-telemetry-nfacctd.md

 [funnel.c](https://github.com/datahangar/sfunnel/blob/984813f57ea3248c8c64192663b3ab4aed84bb46/src/funnel.c) and
 [unfunnel.c](https://github.com/datahangar/sfunnel/blob/984813f57ea3248c8c64192663b3ab4aed84bb46/src/unfunnel.c).

 The code is fairly simple, and doesn't require much explanation.
-Perhaps the only interesting bit is that L3 and L4 checksum calculations use [`bpf_csum_diff()`](https://ebpf-docs.dylanreimerink.nl/linux/helper-function/bpf_csum_diff/) to reuse the original [IP](https://github.com/datahangar/sfunnel/blob/984813f57ea3248c8c64192663b3ab4aed84bb46/src/funnel.c#L38) and [UDP checksum](https://github.com/datahangar/sfunnel/blob/984813f57ea3248c8c64192663b3ab4aed84bb46/src/funnel.c#L75) saving some processing cycles.
-Unfunneling doesn't require L4 checksum recalculation.
+The only interesting bits have to do with the L3 and L4 checksum calculations, which use [`bpf_csum_diff()`](https://ebpf-docs.dylanreimerink.nl/linux/helper-function/bpf_csum_diff/) to reuse the original [IP](https://github.com/datahangar/sfunnel/blob/984813f57ea3248c8c64192663b3ab4aed84bb46/src/funnel.c#L38) and [UDP checksum](https://github.com/datahangar/sfunnel/blob/984813f57ea3248c8c64192663b3ab4aed84bb46/src/funnel.c#L75) saving some processing cycles.

+_Note: this was added later on, and was not part of the original prototype_

+At the same time, and in order to properly traverse NATs, during funneling the original L4 checksum is adjusted with `src_ip` and `dst_ip` set to a known value (`0x0`).
+This allows the unfunneling to readjust the checksum based on the diff between `0x0` and the acutal IP addresses of the packet then, without the need to pass extra state within the packet.

 #### Using an init container